As an empath, do you find yourself struggling to keep some balance within your life?

 Chances are, if you’re reading this, you’re already aware of the specific empathetic characteristics that make you, you.

-If you’re ready to fully step into your empathetic powers without sacrificing your personal happiness, continue reading!
-I talk about the one shift I’ve made in my personal life to create healthy and positive relationships with those around me, including myself.
+If you’re ready to step into learning how to protect your empathetic powers, without sacrificing your happiness, continue reading!
+I talk about the one shift I’ve made in my life to create healthy and positive relationships with those around me.

 2. You’re often not in your body.
 For empaths, all that “feeling into” the experiences of others means that you dissociate: you leave your body or “shuttle” out of the direct experience as a matter of course.

 3. You’re vulnerable to emotional contagion.
 You absorb the emotions of others, from your boss and colleagues at work to your family and friends, and even the check-out guy at Whole Foods.

 4. You’re prone to nervous system overdrive.
 It doesn’t take much—sometimes just a draining conversation or a party that’s loud and over-populated—to propel your nervous system into alarm mode.